 Having exorcised the demons of his ex, Malcolm is starting fresh with his new girlfriend and her two children.
 After moving into their dream home, however, Malcolm is once again plagued by bizarre paranormal events.

 The heroic Spartan king Leonidas, armed with nothing but leather underwear and a cape, leads a ragtag bunch of 13 Spartan misfit warriors to defend their homeland against thousands of ...
 See full summary »

-Happily-married couple Dan and Jody begin to notice some bizarre activity once they bring their newborn baby Aiden home from the hospital.
+Happily-married couple Dan and Jody begin to notice some bizarre activity once they bring their lost nieces and nephew home.
 But when the chaos expands into Jody's job as a ballet dancer and Dan's career as an Ape researcher, they realize their family is being stalked by a nefarious demon.
-Together, with the advice of certified experts and the aid of numerous cameras, they must figure out how to get rid of it before it's too late.
+Together, with the advice of a psychic and the aid of numerous surveillance cameras, they must figure out how to get rid of it before it's too late.
 Written by